mithraskuipers/NestedCrossValidation/README.md

 # Nested Cross Validation

 Manual Python implementation of the Nested Cross Validation algorithm (`nested_cv.py`), performing exhaustive search over the specified parameter values.
 It estimates the generalization error (`MSE`) of the underlying model and its (hyper)parameter search.
 Generally, choosing the parameters that maximize non-nested Cross Validation biases the model to the dataset, yielding an overly-optimistic score.
+Due to the nature of this exhaustive search, the time complexity is O(n * m).

 ~ Mithras